GT-IMPACT/impact-front/public/en/wiki/machines/singletank.md

 ##### Important!

 Does not destroy excess fluid through the I/O Tank Hatch, you must install an additional Input Hatch with a second fluid storage bus in "Input Only" mode.

+Also an additional Input Hatch is needed if the tank runs out of fluid, as the ME-network will not pour it through the I/O Tank Hatch.

 ##### Structure features